-(b) A detailed description and graphical representation of the following conditions of the basin managed in the

-(3) Surface water supply used or available for use, for groundwater recharge or in-lieu use shall be reported based on quantitative data that describes the annual volume and sources for the preceding water year.
+- (b) A detailed description and graphical representation of the following conditions of the basin managed in the Plan: - (3) Surface water supply used or available for use, for groundwater recharge or in-lieu use shall be reported based on quantitative data that describes the annual volume and sources for the preceding water year.

 Surface water supplies are currently not diverted within the ASRVGB for M&I or agricultural uses.
 Water supply within the Basin relies on groundwater extractions and water from outside the Basin, such as purchased imported water from CMWD and non-potable Conejo Creek Project surface water diversions from the Conejo Creek (ASRGSA and FCGMA, 2023).
 Imported water purchased from CMWD consists primarily of surface water imported from the State Water Project via Metropolitan Water District of Southern California.
-The surface water used for agriculture was taken as the difference between total demands for the basin and the groundwater used for agriculture.
-For M&I water use, Camrosa records of purchased imported water and metered intakes from diverted Conejo Creek water were used to estimate total imported surface water delivered within the Basin.
-Total estimated surface water supply volumes for water years 2022 and 2023 were 1,595 AFY and 1,182 AFY, respectively (Table 2.2 and Figure 2.17).
+The surface water used for agriculture was taken as the difference between total demands for the basin and the groundwater used for agriculture (see Section 2.7).
+For M&I surface water used to estimate the amount of surface water in potable and non-potable water delivered to M&I parcels identified within the Basin (see Table 2.2).
+Total estimated surface water supply volumes for water years 2022 and 2023 were 1,881 AFY and 1,474 AFY, respectively (Table 2.2 and Figure 2.17).